Tips & Tricks to Help You Look Like You Stepped Out Of The 1860s!

 Details: Spiral Bound Handbook for your costume library!
 Printed on 8.5″ x 11″ full-color pages with sturdy covers and spiral-bound for easy use in your sewing area.

 Second Option: Also available as a digital PDF file for download.

 PDF eBook: $12.00

-Other Details: Purchase of either spiral-bound book or digital PDF eBook is through a third-party shopping cart and PayPal.
-You do not need a PayPal account to purchase.
+Other Details: Purchase of either spiral-bound book or digital PDF eBook is through our online store: Old Petticoat Shop.
 Physical handbooks are shipped from USA to domestic and international addresses.
 Options are presented at checkout.